-The Director and Title IX Coordinator in the Office of Institutional Equity has been designated by the President as the person with overall responsibility for the implementation and maintenance of the University's affirmative action programs.
-The Director and Title IX Coordinator in the Office of Institutional Equity is also responsible for addressing compliance with federal, state, and local laws pertaining to nondiscrimination, civil rights, access, and equity.
-For any inquiries or concerns regarding discrimination or harassment, please contact Joshua R. Ernst (josh.ernst@csupueblo.edu), Director and Title IX Coordinator in the Office of Institutional Equity at (719) 549-2210, Administration Building - Room 304.
+The Director of the Office of Institutional Equity has been designated by the President as the person with overall responsibility for the implementation and maintenance of the University's affirmative action programs.
+The Director of the Office of Institutional Equity has also been designated as the University's Title IX Coordinator.
+Americans with Disabilities Act (ADA) Coordinator, and Section 504 of the Rehabilitation Act of 1973 Coordinator.
+As such, the Director of the Office of Institutional Equity is responsible for addressing compliance with all federal, state, and local laws pertaining to nondiscrimination, civil rights, access, and equity.
+For any inquiries or concerns regarding discrimination, protected class harassment, or sexual misconduct, please contact Joshua R. Ernst (josh.ernst@csupueblo.edu), Director, Office Institutional Equity at (719) 549-2210, Administration Building - Room 304.